mykolaharmash/works-for-me/README.md

 RSS-feed is based on a commit-messages.

-If you are about to commit new setup start commit-message with `new: `
+If you are about to commit new toolkit, start commit-message with `new: `

 ```
 new: John Doe (Software Engineer)
 ```

-You can add a few words about you in the commit-message, it goes to the feed.
+Commit-message will end up in RSS.

 For major updates to existing setup, use `update: `, that also goes to RSS.